Metrobus Transit: Bus fleet

-1832* retired 2018 Grand West Vicinity Bus.
+1832 2018 Grand West Vicinity Bus.

 1 Chevrolet 4500 Arboc Spirit of freedom (Community Bus).

 Routes

 Metrobus operates most routes year-round, with the exception of Routes 13, 24 and 26 not operating during the summer (late June - September) schedules.
 Primary and base routes usually operate at a 30-minute frequency on weekdays, with 60-minute frequency during the evenings and on weekends.
 Routes 1, 2, 3 and 10 operate at a 15-minute frequency during peak periods at between key points.

 Route 28, also known as the Community Bus, is an accessible door to door route that connects select senior apartment complexes in the St. John's area with major shopping attractions.

 Route 30 entered service on June 27, 2016, during the Metrobus summer schedule's period of operation, serving 55 new bus stops within the Town of Paradise.